-B. Subdivision plan review by state.

-A proposed subdivision approval must be obtained in writing from the Maine Department of Environmental Protection (DEP) before submitting a final subdivision plan, if a proposed subdivision:

-- (1).
-Occupies a land area in excess of 20 acres; or - (2).
-Involves a structure or structures having in excess of 60,000 square feet of groundarea coverage; or - Requires a license from the DEP under some other regulation such as wastedischarge or air quality; or - (4).
-In any other way falls within the jurisdiction of and is subject to review by the DEP.

-C. Business use review.

-All business uses, including the following, must be reviewed by the CEO and Town-Planner to ensure compliance with the requirements of this title:

-- (1).
-Movement of an existing commercial or business entity from like to like-facilities/use where major building/site modifications are not made; - Movement of an existing commercial or business use into related facility/usebuildings; or

-(3).
-Establishment of new commercial or business entity in an existing facility, where intensity of use is not significantly different.

-4.5.
-Application and Review Fees
+- b.
+Piers, docks, wharves, bridges and other structures and uses extending over or below the highest annual tide (HAT) elevation, subject to review and approval by the Port Authority as outlined in Chapter 16.11, Marine-related development. - c.
+Division of a conforming parcel that is not subject to subdivision as defined in § 16.2.2. - d.
+Clearing of vegetation for activities other than timber harvesting.
+These are subject to review and approval by the Shoreland Resource Officer or Code Enforcement Officer. - (3).
+Establishment of new commercial or business entity in an existing facility, where intensity of use is not significantly different. - 5.
+Application and Review Fees - (1).

-- (1).
 Review fee(s); reimbursements. - a.
 All applications for plan approval for properties which come under this title must be accompanied by a fee as determined by the Town Council. - b.
 The applicant must reimburse the Town for all expenses incurred for notifying abutters of the proposed plan and advertising of any public hearing regarding a development. - (2).
 Independent peer review.
 [Amended 9-28-2015 by Ord.
-No. 15-08]

-- a.
-The Planning Board or, after the Town Manager's approval, the Town Planner and the Code Enforcement Officer, may require an independent consultant or specialist engaged by the Town, at the applicant's expense, to: - Determine compliance with all requirements of this title related to public health, safety and welfare and the abatement of nuisances; or - Assist with the technical review of applications submitted for new or amended development. - b.
-When peer review is required of the applicant, sufficient funds, based on a written estimate by the required consultant, must be deposited in an applicant's service account per Chapter 3.3, prior to commencing said review and continuing with the review of the development plan application.

-5.6.
-Applicant attendance at review meeting(s).
+No. 15-08] - a.
+The Planning Board or, after the Town Manager's approval, the Town Planner and the Code Enforcement Officer, may require an independent consultant or specialist engaged by the Town, at the applicant's expense, to: - i.
+Determine compliance with all requirements of this title related to public health, safety and welfare and the abatement of nuisances; or - ii.
+Assist with the technical review of applications submitted for new or amended development. - b.
+When peer review is required of the applicant, sufficient funds, based on a written estimate by the required consultant, must be deposited in an applicant's service account per Chapter 3.3, prior to commencing said review and continuing with the review of the development plan application. - Applicant attendance at review meeting(s).
 The applicant or duly authorized representative must attend all Board meetings for which the applicant's application has been placed on the agenda.
-Relief may be given from this requirement by the Board Chairperson.
+Relief may be given from this requirement by the Board Chairperson. - 7.

-6.7.
 Waivers [Amended 9-26-2011 by Ord.
-No. 11-14]

-A. Waiver authorization.
+No. 11-14] - A. Waiver authorization.